 Madrid vs Lisbon: Food and Restaurants

 Madrid has everything when it comes to food.
 Michelin-star restaurants are next to tiny tapas joints.
 Although they offer different experiences, you’re guaranteed great food!
-Lisbon is fantastic too, and you should miss traditional Pasteis de Nata from Belem.
+Lisbon is fantastic too, and you should not miss traditional Pasteis de Nata from Belem.
 However, they can’t topple Madrid off its perch!

 Madrid vs Lisbon: Transportation